Student contents insurance

 Every policy is different, so you’ll need to read the small print to see exactly what’s covered.
 But you should be insured for any damage or theft that takes place at your student house or halls.

-Your insurance should include cover for your:
+The best student insurance plans should include cover for your:

 • Mobile phone, gadgets and laptop